V8 cars : Reference, restoration and maintenance

 There is a workshop manual for the Interceptor I and FF I which was updated over time.

-For the Interceptor II and FF II, there are two basic versions of the manual.
+For the Interceptor II and FF II, there are two factory versions of the manual.
 The second version was updated by Jensen and there are later reprints of this version.

-For the Interceptor III, FF III and SP, there are several versions of the factory manual as well as several packages of updated pages, including pages dealing with the Convertible.
-There are later reprints of the final version of the factory manual.
+For the Interceptor III, FF III and SP, there are several versions of the factory manual (which is essentially an updated version of the Interceptor II & FF II manual) as well as several packages of update pages, including pages dealing with the Convertible.
+There are later reprints of the final fully updated version of the factory manual.

 Chrysler workshop manuals